facelessuser/coloraide/docs/src/markdown/api/index.md

 The `interpolate` method creates a function that takes a value between 0 - 1 and interpolates a new color based on the input value.

-Interpolation can be customized by limiting to specific color channels, providing custom interpolation functions, and even adjusting the hue logic used.
+Interpolation can be customized by limiting the interpolation to specific color channels, providing custom interpolation functions, and even adjusting the hue logic used.

 Hue\ Evaluation | Description
 --------------- | -----------